2022 United States gubernatorial elections: Alabama

-Incumbent Republican Governor Kay Ivey took office on April 10, 2017, upon the resignation of former Governor Robert J. Bentley, and was elected to a full term in 2018.
-She ran for re-election to a second full term in which she won her re-election bid in a landslide.
+Incumbent Republican governor Kay Ivey took office on April 10, 2017, upon the resignation of former governor Robert J. Bentley, and was elected to a full term in 2018.
+She ran for re-election to a second full term and won in a landslide.

 Primary elections in Alabama were held on May 24.
 Runoff elections for instances where no candidate received 50% plus one vote were scheduled for June 21.
 A runoff was avoided in the Republican primary, with Ivey winning outright.
 The Democratic primary advanced to a runoff between Malika Sanders-Fortier and Yolanda Flowers, with Flowers winning the Democratic nomination.

 This was the first gubernatorial election in Alabama history in which both major party nominees were women.
 Flowers was also the first Black female gubernatorial nominee in Alabama.
 Governor Ivey was re-elected and sworn in for her second full term on January 16, 2023.

 This is the only gubernatorial election in the 2020s to be won by a member of the Silent Generation.

 Alaska

-Incumbent Republican Governor Mike Dunleavy won re-election to a second term, becoming the first Republican governor to be re-elected to a second term since Jay Hammond in 1978 and the first governor, regardless of political affiliation, to be re-elected to a second term since Tony Knowles in 1998.
+Incumbent Republican governor Mike Dunleavy won re-election to a second term, becoming the first Republican governor to be re-elected to a second term since Jay Hammond in 1978 and the first governor, regardless of political affiliation, to be re-elected to a second term since Tony Knowles in 1998.